Are Hawaiians And Samoans The Same Thing?

 Each time you travel on this majestic highway and pass an essential landmark, the Conquer Virtual Challenge will send you a postcard; these postcards allow you to discover Hawaii virtually.

-One of our favorite things to do is to get on The Conqueror Virtual Challenge Google map function and to see virtually where we are traveling.
+One of our favorite things is to get on The Conqueror Virtual Challenge Google map function and see virtually where we are traveling.

 Each time you run, walk, jog, swim, cycle, or do a host of other fitness activities, you can count that mileage towards your virtual challenge.
 This means that every single mile you do can count.